Bi-Coloured-Python-Rock-Snake/creature/README.md

 html = download('https://www.python.org/')
 ```

-The code looks as if it was using sync I/O. Magic, isn't it?
+The code looks as if it was using sync I/O, but it isn't.
+Magic, isn't it?

 This mode of operation is the best fit for the REPL, when you don't have an event loop
 running.

 **2. Reveal a function**

-If you don't want to cast a shadow, you have to reveal yourself at some point:
+If you don't want to cast a shadow, you'll have to reveal your functions at some point:

 ```python
 import shadow